 Electrical, Metallic, or Overheating Smells

-If you smell any of these electrical, metallic, or overheating smells, turn the furnace off immediately - even if it’s cold outside and in your home - and call for a service appointment with one of our technicians.
+If you smell any of these electrical, metallic, or overheating smells, turn the furnace off immediately - even if it’s cold outside and in your home - and call for an Omaha furnace inspection with one of our technicians.

 Rotten Egg Smell